bbopt/DMultiMadsEB/README.md

 # DMulti-Mads algorithm

-This repertory contains the source code of the DMulti-MADS algorithm, a convergent-based blackbox mul
+This repertory contains the source code of the DMulti-MADS algorithm, a convergent-based blackbox multiobjective algorithm, described in the following work:

-Jean Bigeon, Sébastien Le Digabel and Ludovic Salomon, *DMulti-MADS: Mesh adaptive direct multisearch
+> Jean Bigeon, Sébastien Le Digabel and Ludovic Salomon, *DMulti-MADS: Mesh adaptive direct multisearch for blackbox multiobjective optimization*

-**Warning** : This code has no vocation to be used in industry, see [Nomad](https://www.gerad.ca/noma
+**Warning** : This code has no vocation to be used in industry, see [Nomad](https://www.gerad.ca/nomad) for a more robust implementation of state-of-the-art blackbox method.
+It aims at guaranteeing the reproducibility of the experiments described in this work.

 ## Use

 To use DMulti-MADS, $\texttt{Julia}$  $\geq 1.4$ is required.
-One can type the following commands, at
+One can type the following commands, at the root of this repertory:
 ````
 julia> ]